sambanks5/BetMonitor/README.md

 Known issues to fix:
 - Currently program is refreshing for new data every 20s.
 At end of the day when there is a lot of data, it can be slow to update as its looping through 2000+ bets.
 Need to make this function more efficient by checking bets have not already been added to dictionary.
 - Bets placed at 'SP' are sometimes not being displayed.
-Easy fix.
 - Tkinter scrollbar not showing for Notebook elements (report)
 - Remove irrelevent information from knockbacks
 - Comment code